Old Cham: Cham Script

 The Cham people had their own script, known as the Cham script, which was used for inscriptions on temple walls, steles, and other surfaces.
 This script is descended from the ancient Indic scripts and is one of the distinguishing features of Cham culture.
 It has been used for religious and ceremonial purposes.

 Inscriptions

 Many Old Cham inscriptions have been found on archaeological sites in the areas that were once part of the Champa kingdom.
 These inscriptions provide valuable insights into the history, religion, and society of the Champa people.
 Some of the inscriptions are written in the Cham script, and others are in Sanskrit.

 Cultural and religious

 Old Cham originated from Proto-Chamic languages, however under cultural influence from India, it was greatly influenced by Sanskrit.
 Old Cham was closely tied to the cultural and religious practices of the Champa Kingdom.
 Inscriptions often contain information about religious rituals, temple dedications, and the deeds of rulers.
 Sanskrit, as well as Old Cham, was used in religious texts and inscriptions.
-In addition, the names of Champa principalities such as: Indrapura, Amaravati, Vijaya, Kauthara, Panduranga are Cham words of Sanskrit origin.
+In addition, the names of Champa principalities Indrapura, Amaravati, Vijaya, Kauthara, and Panduranga are of Sanskrit origin.